 Following this tenure, the Aldwych Theatre was bought by the Nederlander Organization who still own it today and have led the theatre from strength to strength with the productions they have secured for the house – a mix of comedies, dramas, musicals and star performers have found success at the Aldwych.

-The Tony and Olivier Award-winning musical Beautiful – The Carole King Musical told the story of iconic songwriter Carole King, and in 2018 the theatre currently hosts another jukebox musical about a legedary female musican, Tina - The Tina Turner Musical.
+The Tony and Olivier Award-winning musical Beautiful – The Carole King Musical told the story of iconic songwriter Carole King, and from 2018 the theatre began hosting another jukebox musical about a legedary female musican, Tina - The Tina Turner Musical.

 The auditorium has three levels – Stalls, Dress Circle and Grand Circle.